Trusted WordPress tutorials, when you need them most.

 It’s often useful to display different navigation menus to users depending on whether they have logged in to your site or not.

-For example, you can include login and registration links for logged out users and add a logout link to your menu for your logged in menu.
+For example, you can include login and registration links for logged-out users and add a logout link to your menu for logged-in users.

-Upon activation, you need to visit the Appearance » Menus page and switch to the ‘Manage Locations’ tab.
+Upon activation, you’ll want to navigate to Appearance » Menus and switch to the ‘Manage Locations’ tab.

 Manage menu locations